boldingd/EclipsePhaseContent/Characters.md

 | Skills | Combat, Tactics, Survival, Academic Sociology, Psychoanalysis |
 | Tags | Limited Access |

-0514NOMAD is a Sentinel known for her combat effectiveness, her academic background and skill as a sociologist, and her deep connections in the Martian outback, particularly in the Maker and Sufi Nomad communities.
+0514NOMAD is a Sentinel known for her combat effectiveness; her academic background and skill as a sociologist; and her deep connections in the Martian outback, particularly in the Maker and Sufi Nomad communities.

 While her feedback and track-record are good, her current access to i-net is limited, owing to her current situation: for the last 16 months, she has been traveling with a Scum swarm in the Martian outback, interacting heavily with Sufi nomads, and assisting the Titan Quarantine Zone Guard Cooperative.
 Firewall has an official "hands-off" policy in regard to the latter group, as they operate in the open, and thus are almost certainly under active surveillance by other intelligence agencies.
-(She hasn't been removed from Firewall because our sources of intelligence on the Martian outback in general and the Sufi Nomad communities in specific are perilously few, and her op-sec is good.)
+(She hasn't been completely removed from Firewall for a number of reasons, among them her excellent track record, but also that our sources of intelligence on the Martian outback in general and the Sufi Nomad communities in specific are perilously few.
+Her op-sec is generally good, so the consensus is that the risk is low.)

 0514NOMAD is known for being *reserved* in her personal style, cool in a crisis, and professional.
 Notably, owing to her experience with the organization and professional demeanor, she often falls into an unofficial "command" role in operations, and has also been a valuable guide and mentor for new and inexperienced Sentinels.